Dija0/Dija0/README.md

 - 🤔 I’m looking to expand my Web3 knowledge
 - 💬 Ask me about smart contracts👀
 - 📫 How to reach me: email- dijaabiola0303@gmail.com and on Twitter- dija_abiola
-- ⚡ Fun fact: I like blue!
+- ⚡ Fun fact: I like blue